Gmagon/src.gmagon.com/source/guide/trytomp3/how-can-i-convert-flac-to-mp3.md

 layout: guide
-title: How can I convert FLAC to MP3?
+title: How can I convert FLAC to MP3 on Mac?
 keywords: flac to mp3 converter, flac to mp3 mac, flac to mp3 audio converter mac, convert a flac to mp3, change a flac to mp3, flac to mp3 batch, flac to mp3 conversion, flac to mp3 batch converter mac
-description: Is it possible to convert FLAC files to MP3 format on a Mac?
-If you are trying to figure out a way to do this, you are in the right place.
+description: Learn how to convert FLAC audio files to MP3 format on Mac via using a helpful FLAC to MP3 converter app.
 ---
+Learn how to convert FLAC audio files to MP3 format on Mac via using a helpful FLAC to MP3 converter app.
 ![](../img/flac.png)
 <br>
 ## What is FLAC?